On Disturbance State-Space Models and the Particle Marginal Metropolis-Hastings Sampler: Case studies in marine biogeochemistry

 \section{Case studies in marine biogeochemistry}

 The proposed methods are assessed empirically on two models in the domain of marine biogeochemistry.
-Comparisons include conditional acceptance rates (CAR) and the spatial dependence of these, overall acceptance rates and Markov chain convergence rates.

-Methods are assessed in two configurations (see Table \ref{tab:configs}): \emph{particle-matched}, where the number of particles, $M$, is the same for all methods, and \emph{compute-matched}, where $M$ is set for all methods so as to roughly equate the number of propagations performed, where these include look-ahead pilots and UKF $\sigma$-points.
-The compute-matched case is meant to control, to some extent, for the particular software implementation of each algorithm.
-Rather than matching wallclock execution time, it instead recognises that propagations typically, and almost universally, dominate the profile of any particular implementation (80-90\% of execution time in the authors' experience).
+All methods are assessed in each of two configurations, as in Table \ref{tab:configs}.
+The first is \emph{particle-matched}, where the number of particles, $M$, is the same for all methods.
+The second is \emph{compute-matched}, where $M$ is adjusted for all methods so as to roughly equate execution times.
+The latter is achieved by matching the total number of propagations, where these include lookahead pilots and UKF $\sigma$-points.
+We justify this by noting that for ordinary differential equation models such as those considered here, propagation typically dominates execution time (80-90\% in these cases).
+By controlling the number of propagations, we roughly equate execution times in a fashion that is independent of any particular implementation in code.

 Simulated data is used, generated from the case study models themselves.
-This has a number of advantages over real observational data: execution time can be managed to facilitate the many runs required for some diagnostics, the model is perfect in the generative sense, capturing all (and only) those processes influencing observations, and a known ground truth for all latent and observed variables is available for validation of the methods.
-Note immediately, however, that given the simulated data set has noisy and finite number of observations, a hypothetically perfect Bayesian inference will not recover the ground truth exactly: not only is the ground truth not the maximum likelihood estimate (MLE), but the prior may bias the result away from this.
+This has a number of advantages over real observational data: execution time can be managed to facilitate the many runs required for some diagnostics, the model is perfect in the generative sense, capturing all, and only, those processes influencing observations, and a known ground truth for all latent variables is available for validation of the methods.
+The second model is representative of real-world usage, however, and is fit to observational data using simpler PMMH methods in \citet{Parslow2013}.

-An observational data set is available, specifically from Ocean Station Papa (OSP), to which the second model has previously been fit using similar, but simpler, methods~\citep{Parslow2011}.
-While the methods presented here can be used on this, the story for this data set is as yet incomplete, particularly around rigorous handling of its sparsity (up to seven weeks between observations, compared to daily for the simulated sets here).
-Until that story is complete, we have chosen not to draw on this data for testing purposes, but pick up on the point in discussion (\S\ref{sec:discussion}).
-Besides this issue of sparsity, however, we believe that the second case study is quite representative of real-world cases, especially in its nonlinear functional forms.